Everywhere (video game)

-Everywhere is an upcoming massively multiplayer online game and game platform with an integrated game creation system developed by Build a Rocket Boy.
+Everywhere is a formerly in-development massively multiplayer online game and game platform with an integrated game creation system developed by Build a Rocket Boy.

 Gameplay

 The players start in the city of Utropia, where they access different experiences, such as biomes surrounding the city, different game-modes, user-generated environments called ARCs, or the game MindsEye (developed by Build A Rocket Boy).
 Each of these experiences can be accessed via portals in Utropia City or the EVERYWHERE Menu.
 Everywhere is set in an open world made up of Utropia City and four biomes.
 While Utropia is a safe zone, the Biomes have PVP and PVE elements.

 There are four game modes, known as districts: Racing District, an arcade racing game mode; Entertainment District, featuring an art gallery; Combat District, a third-person shooter mode; and The Collection, used to access and purchase user-generated content.
 The game features an editor environment known as "ARCADIA", which includes a library of reusable components, called Stamps, which can be used to build virtual items and experiences.